SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 As everyone's struggles are different and everyone's way of handling pressure is different, it's hard to provide a useful metric for precisely when to ask for help.
 However, here's a general rule to follow:

-1. Find the smallest 'significant' amount of work that your project can allocate.
-In Scrum, this would be the smallest effort value (Extra-Small if using shirt sizes)
+1. Work out how long a 'small' piece of work for your project might be.
+In Scrum, this would be the smallest effort value (Extra-Small if using shirt sizes).
+A more general rule is 1 hour.
+This is usually the smallest amount of time you can be paid for
-2. If you spend that amount of time trying to work out the problem, you **should** ask for help
+2. If you spend that amount of time trying to work out the problem with no progress, you **should** ask for help

 Once you've determined that you need help it is vital to [draft up context about what you have done](https://www.ssw.com.au/rules/do-you-add-context-reasoning-to-your-emails) and [provide options so they have some starting point](https://www.ssw.com.au/rules/do-you-manage-up).